How to Cook or Grind Wheat Berries

 Fresh Flour Know-How

-Palouse Brand wheat berries will grind into 100% whole wheat flour as all three layers - the bran, germ, and endosperm - are ground.
-This results in a delicious, rich flour that has a bold nutty flavor.
-Most flours bought in the store have had at least one if not all of these layers removed as well as have additives.
+Palouse Brand Wheat Berries will grind into 100% whole wheat flour.
+All three layers - the bran, germ, and endosperm - are ground into a rich whole wheat flour with a bold and nutty flavoring.
+Most often, store-bought flours have had at least one if not all of these layer removed and had preservatives added as well.

-Fresh ground flour does tend to produce a denser loaf because nothing is removed or added.
-In order to work easily with fresh flour, there are a couple things you can do to make your favorite recipes.
-Adding more liquid or more leavening power are a couple ways that will keep all the nutritious benefits of the flour.
-Sifting is another option, however this will cause you to lose those nutritional benefits of the bran.
-When using fresh flour it's also important to weigh your flour instead of using cup measurements as it is so much more accurate.
+Fresh ground flour does tend to produce a denser loaf because all the layers remain in the flour and nothing is added either.
+In order to work easily with fresh whole wheat flour, there are a couple things you can do to make your favorite recipes.
+For starters, adding more liquid or more leavening power are a couple ways that will keep all the nutritious benefits of the flour.
+Sifting is another option, however this can cause you to lose nutritional benefits of the bran and other layers of the wheat berries.
+When using fresh ground flour it's also important to use weight as measurements instead of cup measurements for better accuracy.

-To store your fresh ground flour, we recommend using an airtight container and storing in a cool dry place just like your raw wheat berries.
-Because the flour will be whole grain and contains all the components of the wheat berry, it is high in nutrients and oils which can cause a shorter shelf life than traditional store bought flour.
-Since fresh flour does not contain any preservatives, we recommend using fresh ground flour within six months.
+To store fresh ground flour, we recommend using an airtight container and storing in a cool, dry place just like your raw wheat berries.
+Since our flour is milled from whole wheat berries and contains all the components of the wheat berry, it is high in nutrients and oils which then shortens the shelf life, compared to that of store-bought flour that is full of preservatives.
+Because of the lack of preservatives in our stone ground flour, we recommend using whole wheat flour within six months to ensure freshness.

 Grinding Instructions